-I have a workshop with views looking out onto the beautiful Derbyshire countryside which offers an infinite source of inspiration for my work as do my travels and walks on beaches with my family.
+The view from my workshop window over the beautiful Derbyshire countryside offers an infinite source of inspiration for my work, as do my travels and long walks on beaches with my family.

-As my children flew the nest, I honed my craft over the years attending courses all over the country, including at the World-renowned Birmingham School of jewellery I am still learning.
+As my children grew up and flew the nest, I found myself with more time to hone my craft.
+I’ve studied jewellery-making and design all over the UK, including at the world-renowned Birmingham School of jewellery.
+I still learn something new every day.